-English 7
+English 7 Course: 971XY

 This course provides instruction in vocabulary, reading comprehension, and literature, as well as in oral communication skills.
-Reading instruction integrated with the domains of writing (composing/written expression and usage/mechanics) to produce multi-paragraph narratives, descriptions, explanations, and persuasive writings will be the focus of this course.
-Near the end of the school year, students will take the 7th grade Reading SOL test.
+Reading instruction integrated with the domains of writing (composing/written expression and usage/mechanics) to produce multi-paragraph narratives, descriptions, explanations, and persuasive writings will be the focus of this course., Students will take the 7th grade Reading SOL test.

-English 7A
+English 7A Course: 971AY

 This advanced-level class is designed to meet the needs of 7th grade students with well-developed reading and writing skills.
 Vocabulary, literature, language, and writing instruction are taught, and instruction moves at a faster pace than in the English 7 format.
 In addition, students in the advanced-level class will have wider reading and writing experiences than those required by the 7th grade English SOL.
-Selection factors for considering placement of students into this advanced-level class include success on the 6th grade SOL test, teacher recommendation and other test scores.
-Near the end of the school year, students will take the 7th grade Reading SOL test.
+Selection factors for considering placement of students into this advanced-level class include success on the 6th grade SOL test, teacher recommendation and/or other data., Students will take the 7th grade Reading SOL test.

-Math 7
+Math 7 Course: 972XY

 This course covers 7th grade math Standards of Learning curriculum.
 The development of problem solving skills will be a major goal.
 Students will use appropriate technologies such as calculators and computers.
 A wide range of skills and strategies will be developed in the following areas: number and number sense, computation and estimation, measurement, geometry, probability, statistics, patterns, and algebra.
-Near the end of the school year, students will take the 7th grade math SOL test.
+Students will take the 7th grade math SOL test.

-PETAL Math Block 7/7A (Promoting Excellence Through Accelerated Learning) Course: 972AYP --- ----------------
+PETAL Math Block 7/7A (Promoting Excellence Through Accelerated Learning)

 This two-period course covers the second half of 7th grade math Standards of Learning curriculum and all of the 8th grade Standards of Learning curriculum including the properties and basic operations of rational numbers including algebraic and graphical representation, linear equations and inequalities, and solving of these equations.
-This is a special program offered to selected students in a two-period course.
 The program is a division initiative to address the achievement gap while encouraging underrepresented populations of students to access more rigorous courses.
 The development of problem solving skills will be a major goal.
 Students will use appropriate technologies such as calculators and computers.
-Near the end of the school year, students will take the 8th grade math SOL test.
+Students will take the 8th grade math SOL test.